 Where & How Should I Pack My Hairdryer For A Flight?

-Can You Bring A Hair Dryer In Checked Luggage?
+Packing A Hair Dryer In Checked Luggage

 Because checked bags have large size and weight limits it’s easy to fit your hairdryer inside.
-You will have no problems with security taking a hairdryer in checked luggage.
+You will have no problems with security allowing a hairdryer in checked luggage.
 Make sure you pack it well and surround it with some padding to protect it.